 - Model appropriate use of telephones.
 Like dress standards, you set the standard that you would expect from your students.
-It completely inappropriate to receive, make or take part in telephone conversations (mobile or landline) whilst in class or on yard supervision or at any time when in a position of duty of care; or during staff meetings or when meeting with students, parents or in any formal meeting where you represent the School - Use school computers appropriately.
-This includes not using the School's facilities to access inappropriate websites, or communicate inappropriately through emails or any other format - Accept responsibility for your own personal property.
-Any personal items such as mobile telephones, iPods etc. are the responsibility of each staff member.
+It is completely inappropriate to receive, make or take part in telephone conversations (mobile or landline) whilst in class or on yard supervision or at any time when in a position of duty of care; or during staff meetings or when meeting with students, parents or in any formal meeting where you represent the College - Use College computers appropriately.
+This includes not using the College's facilities to access inappropriate websites, or communicate inappropriately through emails or any other format - Accept responsibility for your own personal property.
+Any personal items such as mobile telephones are your responsibility.
 Although staff may wish to keep these items on their possession, it is not permissible to use these items whilst in class or whilst in a position of duty of care unless calling for assistance (for example, an ambulance).